passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 Worked on heavy refactoring so as to prepare ourselves for the last part of the Masterarbeit on data analysis.

-Started to do the work on balancing strategies.
+Started and finished to do the work on balancing strategies.

 * [X] refactor the name of the Python program.
 * [X] make common the base of the params (logging) and the base of the result manager (some base info like time)
-* [ ] Finish the balancing strategy integration.
+* [X] Finish the balancing strategy integration.
+* [ ] Idea: Add automatic model saving for later reuse (only for interestin model)

 ### Thu 7 Jun 2023